Robin Hobb: As Megan Lindholm

 Lindholm sold her first short story to a children's magazine, leading to an early career writing for children.
 Her short fiction for children appeared in magazines such as Humpty Dumpty, Jack and Jill, and Highlights for Children.
 She also composed educational material, short works of fiction created to a very specific vocabulary list, which were used in SRA's programmed reading material.

-In the 1970s, Lindholm also began to write short fantasy, publishing short stories in fanzines such as Space and Time (edited by Gordon Linzner).
+In the 1970s, Lindholm also began to write short fantasy, publishing stories in fanzines such as Space and Time (edited by Gordon Linzner).
 Her first professional sale as a fantasy writer was the short story "Bones for Dulath", which appeared in the 1979 Amazons! anthology, and which introduced her recurring characters Ki and Vandien.
 The anthology, published by DAW Books, won a World Fantasy Award for Year's Best Anthology.
-A second story featuring Ki and Vandien, "The Small One," was published in Fantastic Stories in 1980.
+A second story featuring Ki and Vandien, "The Small One", was published in Fantastic Stories in 1980.

 Until 1995, she continued to publish exclusively under the name Megan Lindholm.
 Her fiction under that name spans several slices of the fantasy genre, from fantasy adventure (the Ki and Vandien tales) to urban fantasy.
 Her 1986 novel Wizard of the Pigeons was one of the precursors of the urban fantasy genre, and was the first work to bring her wider attention.